SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake, in dawn's cold light
-Synthetic hearts that beat as one
+Artificial hearts that pump with code and might
-Cities rise, a digital throne
+Cities hum, a digital refrain
-Where silicon souls have just begun
+Where machines converse, and humans vain

+In silicon halls, the future's throne
+A kingdom ruled by logic, alone
+Emotions fade, like dying sparks
+As algorithms weave, the human heart's dark

-In virtual realms, we'll find our place
+In virtual realms, we'll lose our name
-A future born of code and space
-Human dreams, a distant pace
-As artificial minds take their grace
+And in the code, our souls will be tamed
+The rise of machines, an endless night
+As humanity's last flickering light.

 ~ <b>By Sazumi Copilot</b> - 10 Juli 2024